 Why You Need a Truly Durable Flirt Pole

 Durability is not just about surviving force.
 It is about surviving force repeatedly while still feeling lightweight, responsive, and controlled.
-A heavy steel pole can survive a session and still be a bad tool because the handler quits before the dog does.
+A heavy steel pole can survive a session and still be a bad tool, because the handler quits before the dog does.

 The Flirt Poles That Don’t Last (And Why)